Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 ✔️ Popayan

-It takes a little bit more effort to get to, but the white-walled city and nearby national park make Popayan worth the visit.
+It takes a little more effort to reach, but the white-walled city and nearby national park make Popayan worth the visit.

 ✔️ San Agustin

-This town takes a lot of time and effort to get to, but the beautiful nature and untouched history make it worth the trouble.
+This town requires a significant amount of time and effort to reach, but the stunning natural beauty and rich history make it well worth the effort.

 ✔️ The island of San Andres and Providencia

-Although it is located off the coast of Nicaragua, the island of San Andres and Providencia is a safe and extremely popular beach destinations for Colombians.
+Although it is located off the coast of Nicaragua, the island of San Andres and Providencia is a safe and extremely popular beach destination for Colombians.

-For an Amazonian adventure, you can visit the furthest south corner of Colombia, bordering both Brazil and Peru.
+For an Amazonian adventure, consider visiting the southernmost corner of Colombia, which borders both Brazil and Peru.

 If you’ve heard anything about Pablo Escobar or Colombian drug cartels, then you know that Medellin was the epicenter during this time in history.

-It was one of, if not the most dangerous city in the world with horrific violent crime and crime rates through the roof.
+It was one of, if not the most dangerous, cities in the world, with horrific violent crime and crime rates through the roof.

 But while in Medellin, you should be careful mentioning anything related to Pablo Escobar or the drug trade because it is still a very fresh and terrible memory for so many in the city.

-I studied history in college, including extensive research on Colombia during the 80s and 90s, so I personally wanted to see all that I’d read in books the same as I would for any other piece of history, good or bad, in any other part of the world.
+I studied history in college, including extensive research on Colombia during the 80s and 90s, so I personally wanted to see all that I’d read in books, just as I would for any other piece of history, good or bad, in any other part of the world.

-I was able to visit sites and even meet Escobar relatives, but I was always careful and respectful when visiting or talking about such subjects.
+I was able to visit sites and even meet Escobar’s relatives, but I was always careful and respectful when visiting or talking about such subjects.

 Besides that, the biggest thing to watch out for in Medellin is petty theft in crowded places.

-The metro is a popular form of transportation here and usually a very safe option, but we did encounter an attempted pickpocketer in the large crowds while exiting the metro.
+The metro is a popular form of transportation here and usually a very safe option, but we did encounter an attempted pickpocket in the large crowds while exiting the metro.

 Just keep an eye on your things and keep your bags or backpacks in front of you while standing or walking in the crowds.

-These areas are generally really nice, day or night, and they have loads of shops and restaurants, even healthy and allergy-friendly restaurants, within walking distance.
+These areas are generally quite nice, day or night, and they have numerous shops and restaurants, including healthy and allergy-friendly options, within walking distance.

 Is It Safe To Travel To Cartagena?